paolacernada/Crowd-sourced-Fitness-Challenge-App/README.md

    git push origin <branch-name>
    ```

 4. Open a pull request on GitHub.
-The GitHub Actions workflow will automatically check the code for linting errors before the merge.
+GitHub Actions will automatically check for linting errors before merging.

 5. Upon review, the pull request will be approved and merged to the `main` branch, or revisions will be requested.